archehr-qa/archehr-qa.github.io/index.md

 ## Evaluation
 <p style="margin-top: -1.2em;">(Tentative)</p>

-The submissions will be evaluated for both the quality of generated answers and the use of clinical evidence for grounding.
+Submissions will be evaluated based on their use of clinical evidence for grounding _("Factuality")_ and the relevance of the generated answers _("Relevance")_.

-The evidence sentences cited in the generated answers will be evaluated using Precision, Recall, and F1 Scores considering a manually annotated ground truth set of evidence sentences.
+_Factuality_ will be assessed by calculating Precision, Recall, and F1 Scores between the cited evidence sentences in the generated answers and the manually annotated ground truth set of evidence sentences.
-The alignment of sentences in the generated answer with the cited evidence sentence(s) from the clinical notes will be assessed using ROUGE[^rouge], BERTScore[^bertscore], AlignScore[^alignscore], and MEDCON[^medcon].
+Each note sentence is manually annotated with a `'relevance'` label to mark its importance in answering the given question as `'essential'`, `'supplementary'`, or `'not-relevant'`.
+Two variations of Citation F1 Scores will be calculated.
+In the _"strict"_ variation, only `'essential'` labels will be considered as answers.
+In the _"lenient"_ variation, both `'essential'` and `'supplementary'` labels will be considered as answers.

+_Relevance_ will be evaluated by comparing the generated answer text with the ground truth `'essential'` note sentences and the question using the following evaluation metrics:

+* BLEU[^bleu]
+* ROUGE[^rouge]
+* SARI[^sari]
+* BERTScore[^bertscore]
+* AlignScore[^alignscore]
+* MEDCON[^medcon]

+The _Overall_ scores for the leaderboard will be the mean of _Factuality_ (Strict Citation F1 Scores) and _Relevance_ (combination of all the normalized scores) scores.
+The evaluation script will be released soon.

 ## System Submission

 Submissions of system responses will be made through Codabench[^codabench].
-Detailed instructions will be added soon.
+The registrations on Codabench and the instructions to submit responses will be available soon.

 ## Paper Submission